-Eitan Buchalter is Director of the Forward Studies and Innovation section, where he focuses on global approaches for nurturing innovation processes within education, science research and political organizations.
+Eitan Buchalter is the Director Innovation, focusing on global approaches for nurturing innovation processes within education, science research and political organizations.
 He has extensive work experience devising and implementing enterprising projects for a wide variety of clients, including the Tate Modern and The Science Museum in London.
 Eitan has designed and tested a systematic approach for nurturing innovation processes within primary, secondary and higher education that has been praised by the Department for Education (UK) and National Innovation Council (India).
 Most recently, Eitan has completed groundbreaking research into innovation processes in science and is currently working on a book in order to disseminate his findings.
 A key outcome from Eitan's study has been to advise the British Treasury on how best to fund academic science.
 He has also devised and delivered courses on how organisations can develop and sustain a culture of innovation.
 Eitan holds a BFA in Fine Arts from the University of Oxford and a PhD in Anthropology from University College London.

 Benedikt Franke is currently helping to organize the next Munich Security Conference.
 Before that he worked for the former UN Secretary-General Kofi Annan.
 Benedikt has published widely on international affairs, particularly with respect to peace and security issues in Africa.
 Dr. Franke holds a PhD from the University of Cambridge and has been a post-doctoral fellow at Oxford University.

-Prof. Joachim Koops (BA, LPC Oxon, MSc Turku, PhD Kiel) is the Founding Director of the Global Governance Institute.
-He is also the Dean of Vesalius College, Free University of Brussels (VUB) , Research Professor at the VUB's Institute for European Studies and Course Director of the Executive Course in Global Risk Analysis & Crisis Management (GRACM).
-His expertise includes European and Global Diplomacy, EU-GCC Relations, UN, EU and NATO approaches to peacekeeping, peace building and global security governance, cooperation and rivalry between international organizations and rapid reaction approaches to crisis management.
-In addition, he maintains a strong interest in 'Global Ethics' issues in the field of peace and security.
-Joachim is a co-founder of the Centre for European and Global Diplomacy (CEGD, to be launched in Spring 2015).
+Prof. Joachim Koops (BA, LPC Oxon, MSc Turku, PhD Kiel) is a Board Member of the Global Governance Institute.
+From 2010 to 2018, he was the Founding Director of GGI, having co-founded the Institute with Christof Tatschl, Benedikt Franke and Michal Skwarczynski.
+He is currently Professor of Security Studies and Scientific Director of the Institute of Security and Global Affairs (ISGA) at Leiden University.
+From 2014 to 2018, Joachim was Dean of Vesalius College of the Vrije Universiteit Brussel (VUB), where he devised, led and implemented an ambitious reform process turning the College from a Liberal Arts College to an interdisciplinary undergraduate, graduate and executive school of global affairs.
+His expertise includes European and Global Diplomacy, UN, EU and NATO approaches to peacekeeping, peacebuilding and global security governance, cooperation and rivalry between international organizations and rapid reaction approaches to crisis management.
+In addition, he maintains a strong interest in 'Global Ethics' issues in the field of peace and security as well as in the future of global education, academic reform and ‘turnaround’ and innovative teaching.
 Previously, Joachim served as the Lessons Learned Advisor for the Standby High Readiness Brigade for United Nations Operations (SHIRBRIG), and in 2012 as Advisor to the Head of the United Nations Liaison Office for Peace and Security (UNLOPS), Brussels as well as to the Head of the Partnership Unit of the UN's Department of Peacekeeping Operations, New York.
 He is also a member of the Ethics Review Committee of the European Commission.
 Recent and forthcoming publications include 'The European Union as a Diplomatic Actor' (co-edited with Gjovalin Macaj, Palgrave MacMillan, 2014), The Responsibility to Protect and the Third Pillar: Legitimacy and Operationalization (co-edited with Daniel Fiott, Palgrave, 2014) The Oxford Handbook of U.N.
 Peacekeeping Operations (co-edited with Norrie MacQueen, Thierry Tardy and Paul D. Williams, Oxford University Press, 2015) and The European Union as an Integrative Power (2011).

 Featured publications View all